- : Updated the entire table of contents so that you can navigate the library easier.

 This book will give you a solid plan on how to prepare for a grid-down scenario.

-In this category, the best books on how to prepare for emergencies and disasters are listed.
+In this category, we cover the best disaster and emergency preparedness books.
 Anything from how to prepare for a Category 4 hurricane to tornadoes forming in your backyard to how to best prepare for a drought.

 Prepare For Anything Survival Manual